 The collection is stored at Saskatchewan Government House in Regina, Saskatchewan.

 Learn more about Samplers in the EAC Heritage Collection, the second in a series cataloguing pieces in the collection.

-Heritage Collection Appointee Janice Routley is very committed to bringing awareness of the variety of the collection, of which these items make up a very interesting part.
-Check back soon for more articles...
+The Heritage Collection Appointee is committed to building awareness about the variety of the collection, of which these featured items make up a very interesting part.

 PDF documents open in a new page.

 - Box of Bags and Purses List - Chapters and museums may borrow the collection with completion of the loan form and return postage, including $3000 insurance.

 - Religious Embroidery researched by Dot From